dbeehler/10547-Sub-Zero/README.md

       - 1. Go to Data/Teams/TeamDirectory.txt
       - 2. Follow Previous formatting to edit
       - 3. Example text : 10547,5466,10030,
-      - 4. To edit: add neede teams to end, and delete unneeded teams
+      - 4. To edit: add needed teams to end, and delete unneeded teams
       - 5. Example edit: 10547,10030,11742,
     - Install "scoutingapp" to _root C Drive_
       - This contains the database and MUST be installed here to work